 Molly, also known as MDMA or Ecstasy, is the short name for 3,4-methylenedioxymethamphetamine.
 Medical professionals originally developed this stimulant to treat psychological problems.
 However, doctors in the U.S. no longer prescribe MDMA.
 Instead, it’s a street drug that you may recognize as Molly, a drug people use for its euphoria, sociability, and hallucinogenic properties.
-Read on to learn more about the effects of a Molly drug addiction.
+Read on to learn more about the effects of a Molly drug addiction and substance abuse treatments.

 Effects of Molly Drug Use